Student Initiated Programs in Canada

 All KU study abroad SIP participants maintain student status at KU while abroad by enrolling in placeholder credits.
 Students must enroll full-time if they are studying abroad for a semester or academic year.
 The University of Kansas posts all courses taken abroad, including electives, to KU transcripts.
 KU will calculate all grades earned in those courses into the student’s KU GPA.
 KU academic departments determine what credits and course equivalents students receive through Academic Plan & Approval Form and/or Credit Worksheet.

-The Office of Study Abroad provides comprehensive information on how to obtain KU course equivalency approval for courses you plan to take abroad at: https://studyabroad.ku.edu/credit
+Study Abroad & Global Engagements provides comprehensive information on how to obtain KU course equivalency approval for courses you plan to take abroad.
+Visit our credit page for more information.

 Students should ensure that their transcript of coursework completed abroad is sent by the host organization to KU Study Abroad & Global Engagement following completion of the program, and that their study abroad courses are posted to their KU transcript by the end of the following academic term.
 Failure to do so may result in immediate forfeiture of all financial aid, including return of scholarships and repayment of loans.